Conversion Optimization

 Let customers filter through testimonials based on personal details.

 This helps customers find testimonials from those like them, likely with similar preferences.
+Doing this will help you boost your add to cart as well as conversion rates in one go.

 What is the average conversion rate for fashion eCommerce?

 Across fashion eCommerce brands, the average conversion rate stands at about 2.4%.
-While men's fashion has a lower conversion rate, cart success rate seems to be significantly higher than women's fashion and stands at about 75%.
+While men's fashion has a lower conversion rate, the cart success rate seems to be significantly higher than women's fashion and stands at about 75%.

 The average conversion rate for online fashion stores also seems to be at least 10X lower than physical stores, which are at an advantage as a result of trial rooms and ready customer support.